 When I was thinking about what could be my next blog all about considering data in my mind so the very first thing that popped into my mind was the first major step that plays a very crucial role in terms of data analysis that is Exploratory data analysis.

-Imagine you are going on a trip to some place.
+Imagine you are going on a trip to someplace.
 You always make a list of places you would visit.
 You check about places where you can stay.
 You make a complete itinerary.
 In short before going on a trip whatever investigations and planning you do is nothing but similar to exploratory data analysis which is done by data scientists.

 Exploratory data analysis is a task performed by data scientists to get familiar with the data.
 All the initial tasks you do to understand your data well are known as EDA.

 Let's take an example to know more about EDA.
 I have taken two datasets, one from the Kaggle website which is called the Pima Indian diabetes database and another from UCI Machine Learning Repository that is the Iris dataset.
-Let us do EDA on both the datasets.
+Let us do EDA on both datasets.

 import pandas as pd